 - Don't try to dry your woolen garments using a dryer or any source of high heat.
 This can shrink the garment.

-- Brush any mud and dirt off the jacket gently using the hand (do not use a harsh brush).
-Make sure all the pockets are empty, then close all zippers.
-This will help protect the outer layer from ripping in the washing machine.
+- Brush any mud and dirt off the jacket gently using the hand (do not use a harsh brush) and then close all the zippers to protect the outer layer from ripping in the washing machine.

 - Gently rub liquid detergent into any areas that require immediate spot-stain removal.